George W. Ashburn: Political exoneration

-The Federal government was pushing for Georgia to ratify the Fourteenth Amendment, while the Georgia legislature was resisting it.
+The Federal government was pushing for Georgia to ratify the Fourteenth Amendment, while the Democrat controlled Georgia legislature was resisting it.
 The defenders of the Klan saw an opportunity for a bargain.
 On July 21, as the trial progressed, Georgia agreed to ratify the 14th Amendment in exchange for General Meade's termination of the prosecution of the murderers.
 All prisoners made bail and returned to Columbus.
 No one was ever prosecuted.

 National attention

 Newspapers across the United States covered the assassination and subsequent trial.
 The pro-Klan forces in the South capitalized upon the events, publishing a full-length book on the trial titled Radical Rule: Military Outrage in Georgia.